Are you tired of hearing loss holiday hell? Time to take charge and have some fun. Here’s how you can take the holiday bull by the horns!

-Surviving the holidays can be hard for people with hearing loss.
-Gathering with those you haven’t seen for awhile (perhaps with an even longer lapse due to COVID), or just gathering in groups can leave you out of the communication and feeling less than merry.
+For people with hearing loss, holidays are hell.
+Gathering with those you haven’t seen for awhile or just gathering in groups can leave you out of the communication and feeling less than merry.

 It’s nothing new.
 Years ago, I wrote a little holiday guide for hearing folks on how to host a communication friendly gathering over the holidays.
 Meaning, when you have your deaf or hard of hearing guests over, you can make some minor adjustments to the environment that can help remove some communication barriers for us, which I think is pretty handy.

 I mean, you never know who’s coming over that might benefit.

 And most hearing folks have no idea that lighting, room acoustics, table settings and seating can wreak such havoc for those with hearing loss.
 Once properly informed they have varied responses.
 They can: